 Jonathan joined Watsi on December 1st, 2013.
-Five years ago, Jonathan became the 312th member to automatically support a new Watsi patient every month.
-Since then, 5,480 more people have become monthly donors!
-Jonathan's most recent donation traveled 8,500 miles to support Bernard, a bodaboda driver from Kenya, to fund fracture repair from a road accident.
+Eight years ago, Jonathan joined our Universal Fund, supporting life-changing treatments for a new Watsi patient every month.
+Jonathan's most recent donation traveled 1,900 miles to support Emmanuel, a future doctor from Haiti, to fund cardiac surgery.

 Jonathan has funded healthcare for 107 patients in 12 countries.